wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Bearass:** Madam, please don't spray perfume in here, it can damage the rock formations...

+**Dorothy:** I didn't spray anything...

-**Ken:** Oooooh, you're right, it smells like a cat's been turned inside out... in our downstairs loo.
+**Ken:** Oooooh, it smells like a cat's been turned inside out... in our downstairs loo.

-**Dorothy:** I didn't spray anything... _sniffs_ oh, It smells like Febreze! _lights back on, two Damebots have appeared behind them at the back of the stage looking "warlike"_
+**Dorothy** _sniffs_ oh you're right, it smells like Febreze!
+But I didn't spray anything. _lights back on, two Damebots have appeared behind them at the back of the stage looking "warlike"_

-**Bearass:** Well, I don't see anyone else here... can you?
+**Bearass:** Well, I can't see anyone else here... can you?

 **Ken:** I can't see anyone?

-**Dorothy:** No, I can't see anyone her either?
+**Dorothy:** No, I can't see anyone here either?

 _audience participation - behind you etc_

-**Bearass:** Oh, we seem to have some latecomers.
+**Bearass:** _noticing the Damebots_ Oh, we seem to have some latecomers.
 Could I see your tickets please?

 **Damebots:** We do not need tickets.
 We are the Damebots.
 We will annihalate those who demand to see tickets. _there is a flash and Bearass is thrown to the ground by a force which came from the Damebots.
 The Dames walk on_